Debuggingss/neptune/README.md

 To open the GUI, press Right-CTRL, can be changed in the Keybinds menu.

+There are also commands.
+Do ".help" to view them.

 To set keybinds you have to use the default Minecraft keybind manager, might improve this myself one day.

 This is more of a "proof of concept", not made to bypass cheat detection systems.